MicrosoftLearning/dp-080-Transact-SQL/readme.md

 - The instructor handbook and PowerPoints are still going to be your primary source for teaching the course content.

-- These files on GitHub are designed to be used in conjunction with the student handbook, but are in GitHub as a central repository so MCTs and course authors can have a shared source for the latest lab files.
+- These files on GitHub are designed to be used in the course labs.

-- It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Azure services, and get the latest files for their delivery.
+- It will be recommended that for every delivery, trainers check GitHub for any changes that may have been made to support the latest Azure services.

 ## What about changes to the student handbook?